 - Oil & Grease.
-Conventional pollutant, effluent limitation for protection of aquatic life; 10 mg/L monthly average, 15 mg/L daily maximum. - Total Phosphorus and Total Nitrogen.
-Monitoring required for facilities greater than 100,000 gpd design flow per 10 CSR 20-7.015(9)(D)7.
-Total Nitrogen shall be determined by testing for Total Kjeldahl Nitrogen (TKN) and Nitrate + Nitrite and reporting the sum of the results (reported as N).
-Nitrate + Nitrite can be analyzed together or separately. - pH.
-6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU.
-No mixing zone is allowed due to the classification of the receiving stream, therefore the water quality standard must be met at the outfall. - Biochemical Oxygen Demand (BOD5) Percent Removal.
+Conventional pollutant, effluent limitation for protection of aquatic life; 10 mg/L monthly average, 15 mg/L daily maximum. - Total Nitrogen (Speciated).
+Effluent monitoring for Total Kjeldahl Nitrogen, nitrite + nitrate are required per 10 CSR 20-7.015(9)(D)8. - pH.
+6.0-9.0 SU. pH limitations [10 CSR 20-7.015] are protective of the water quality standard [10 CSR 20-7.031(5)(E)], due to the assimilative capacity of the receiving stream. - Biochemical Oxygen Demand (BOD5) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to Biochemical Oxygen Demand 5-day (BOD5) and Total Suspended Solids (TSS) for Publicly Owned Treatment Works (POTWs)/municipals.
 This facility is required to meet 85% removal efficiency for BOD5. - Total Suspended Solids (TSS) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to Biochemical Oxygen Demand 5-day (BOD5) and Total Suspended Solids (TSS) for Publicly Owned Treatment Works (POTWs)/municipals.
 This facility is required to meet 85% removal efficiency for TSS.